R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The enclave can provide a _routing hint_ to tell the host where it'd like the message delivered.
 It's called a "hint" because the enclave must always remember that the host is untrusted.
 It can be arbitrarily malicious and could, for example, not deliver the mail at all, or it could deliver it to the wrong place.
-However if it does deliver it wrongly, the encryption will ensure the bogus recipient can't do anything with the mail.
+However, if it does deliver it wrongly, the encryption will ensure the bogus recipient can't do anything with the mail.
 In this simple hello world tutorial we can only handle one client at once so we're going to ignore the routing hint here.
 In a more sophisticated server your callback implementation can have access to your connected clients, a database, a durable queue, a `ThreadLocal` containing a servlet connection and so on.